If you’re looking for a fun, simple, at-home project right about now, why not try your hand at making ghee?

 Place the butter in the pot over low heat.
 You will hear a hissing sound as the butter begins to bubble.

 Cook gently for 15-20 minutes, watching carefully to make sure it doesn’t burn.
 You will notice a foam rising to the top and a thicker sediment falling to the bottom.
+Some folks like to gently scoop up and discard this foam with a spoon.

 When the hissing and bubbling slow down and stop, and the color is clear and golden, the ghee is done.

-Take it off the heat, let it settle for up to an hour, and then carefully and slowly pour it into your glass jar.
+Take it off the heat, let it settle for up to an hour, and then carefully and slowly pour into your glass jar.

 Make sure the sediment of milk solids stays on the bottom of the pot.
 You can use cheesecloth or a fine mesh strainer if you are concerned.